PaladiRam/Darxo/README.md

 # Darxo
-This is an arcade game and was team project.
+This is an arcade game and was built as team.
 The final version is availabe in playstore .
 Do check it out

 https://play.google.com/store/apps/details?id=com.TheOmegaWolfCorp.Darxo